GetLiberated/PL-Final-Project/README.md

    - Check your internet connection or maybe Binus Maya server is currently down.

 - **What does the tiny green check on the corner mean? (v1.0.2+)**
-   - To indicate if your account is sync with Binus Maya.
+   - To indicate your account is now sync with Binus Maya.
 ---

 ## Support